You can significantly improve your site’s conversion by treating visitors as distinct people.

 The journey to customizing landing pages starts with heatmaps, which help identify the on-site behavior of different personas.

 A heatmap is a visualization that shows where people click on a page and how far down they’ve scrolled.
 By default, heatmap tools aggregate clicks from all personas without distinguishing between them.
 Unaddressed, this leads to incorrect growth conclusions and website optimizations that move your site in the wrong direction.
 Most growth marketers don’t account for this.

 This is where Segment steps in.

 Segment automatically identifies your chosen personas then pipes their segmented data into your favorite heatmap tool.
 This means you can separately assess the click behavior of each persona.
 Then, using that data, you can split one page into multiple — with each maximally appealing to a particular persona.

 Let’s learn how to do this properly.
 Along the way, we’ll share important growth marketing insights.

-Using Segment Personas, you can segment your traffic and users using any criteria you care about.
+Using Twilio Engage (formerly Segment Personas), you can segment your traffic and users using any criteria you care about.

 Here, we’re creating an audience of visitors who’ve triggered our

 Newsletter Apply event within the last 14 days.
 We’re also including anonymous visitors who haven’t yet signed up for an account with us.

 Now let’s look at a more complex example.
 Below, we’re segmenting on users who’ve viewed one of our products within the last 7 days, but failed to purchase a particular product (product_id.)